-The 5 Best Drugstore Products Used at the Golden Globes
+The 5 Best Drugstore Products Used at Last Year's Golden Globes

 Ah, the Golden Globes.
 They’re the official start to the most wonderful time of the year.
 Yes, we’re talking about award season.
 Honestly, what's not to love?
 We get to witness a barrage of our favourite celebs try out the year’s biggest trends in beauty, one after the other.
 We can’t help but act like kids on Christmas morning.